phoenixlzx/nodebb/README.md

 ***

-A lightweight forum software written in Node.js, using Express framework.
+A lightweight forum software written in Node.js, using Express & mongoDB.

 Here is a simple 'empty' Express framework, with some introduction: